The treatment options available to infertile couples

 - Accepting child-free living (stay childless).

 After various examinations and investigations, your doctor may be able to diagnose the problem and offer some form of treatment, taking into account many factors such as: the woman's age, cause of infertility, how long they have been trying for a baby, previous pregnancy and the cost of treatment.
+The most effective infertility treatment for male factor infertility, long-standing unexplained infertility and severe endometriosis is IVF.
+Ovulation induction for women who are not ovulating.

 The goal of all fertility treatment should be to maximize the opportunity for a live birth of a healthy singleton child, born at full-term.
 This is the safest and best outcome for both the mother and the baby.